-Now, we know all facts of The General Protection Regulation, Let me put more light ahead on things to know about GDPR
+Now, we know all facts of The General Protection Regulation, let me put more light ahead on things to know about GDPR

 10 things you should know about GDPR

-Most of the companies or vendors who are serving in EU regards to personal data comes under the GDPR category and might not think that GDPR will not impact them.
-Irrespective of any location you are bind to follow this regulation act.
+Most of the companies or vendors who are serving in the EU might think that personal data comes under the GDPR category and might not think that GDPR will not impact them.
+Irrespective of any location, you are bound to follow this regulation act.

-You must be a GDPR complaint to serve your goods and services to European Union (EU).
+You must be GDPR complaint to serve your goods and services to the European Union (EU).

 2. Specific GDPR Regulation for Controller and Processors

-A controller is a person, public authority, any company that decides the processing of Personal data of EU have to strictly follow GDPR compliances.
+A controller is a person, public authority, or any company that decides to process the Personal data of EU citizens and has to strictly follow GDPR compliances.

 3. Appointing a Data Protection Officer

 A person who will monitor all activities of Data processing keeping GDPR in mind.
-DPO will follow necessary protocols and helps the vendor to easily and comfortably work with EU.
+DPO will follow the necessary protocols and helps the vendor to easily and comfortably work within the EU.

 4. “Personal Data” views will change

-Anyone in a simple language will think personal data is something like Income information, ID number, Bank details and many more.
+Anyone will think personal data is something like Income information, ID number, bank details, and similar.
 Therefore, this type of personal data should be protected and carefully handled.

-But, in GDPR personal data, in particular, will deal with any information which is social, cultural, genetic, economic and more will be covered under this regulation.
+But, in GDPR personal data covers any information which is social, cultural, genetic, economic, and more, and will be covered under this regulation.